easttennesseecc-star/Q-Top-Dog-IDE/Q-IDE_COLLABORATION_ADVANCEMENT_STRATEGY.md

 OPPORTUNITY:
 Transform collaboration from "Good/Partial" (✅✅) to "Excellent/Full" (✅✅✅)
 This becomes a GAME-CHANGER differentiator when combined with:
-├─ Multi-LLM BYOK (unique to Q-IDE)
+├─ Multi-LLM BYOK (unique to Top Dog)
-├─ Runway media synthesis (unique to Q-IDE)
+├─ Runway media synthesis (unique to Top Dog)
 └─ Best pricing in market

 Result: "The BEST collaboration IDE for teams" positioning